This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Prepare the whipping cream.
 Using the chilled bowl, beat the heavy cream on high speed until it’s thickened to soft peaks.
 Next, add the powdered sugar and continue beating at high speed until stiff peaks form.
 Set the whipped cream aside.

 - Beat the cream cheese until it’s completely smooth and free of lumps.
 Scrape down the sides of the bowl, add the granulated sugar, cocoa powder, and vanilla extract, and beat until well combined.

 - Next add the melted chocolate, beating until it’s completely mixed into the cream cheese, scraping down the bowl as needed.
 Lastly, fold in the prepared whipped cream and mix until all ingredients are combined.

 - Transfer the cake layer to an 8-inch springform pan, or line the cake pan with plastic wrap or parchment paper along the bottom and up the sides if you want to remove the cake from the pan.
 Place the cake in the bottom of the pan.
 Pour the chocolate filling over the chocolate cake, spread evenly, and refrigerate until the filling is set, 2-4 hours.

 - In a microwave-safe bowl, combine the chocolate and heavy whipping cream.
 Melt the chocolate in the microwave at 50% power in 30-second increments and stir until completely combined.
 Allow to cool.

-- Pour the chocolate over top of the mousse layer and spread evenly.
+- Pour the chocolate over the mousse layer and spread evenly.
 Allow the ganache to set a little bit before adding the topping.

 For the Topping:

-- Prepare a second batch of whipped cream following the same instruction of above, adding the cocoa powder together with the powdered sugar and vanilla.
+- Prepare a second batch of whipped cream following the same instructions above, adding the cocoa powder together with the powdered sugar and vanilla.
 Pipe the border using a large open star tip.